rlcheng/tic_tac_toe/readme.md

 ###More stuff
 This game is structured so that it can easily be adapted to allow 2 human players, or a game completely played out by 2 AIs, as can be seen in cpu_test.rb

+Code further refactored so that the user_interface could be easily changed from console input to html or others.